madeofpendletonwool/PinePods/completed_todos.md

 - [] Implement episode filtering on search page
 - [] Add loading spinner when adding podcast via people page
 - [] Fix issues with refreshing
+- [] People Table with background jobs to update people found in podcasts
+- [] Subscribe to people

 Version 0.6.6